hiteshbahar/NYC-Taxi-Tip-Predition/README.md

 This Project is to Newyork Taxi tip predictions
-Tips are predicted into 5 major classes. br
+Tips are predicted into 5 major classes.
-Algorithms implemented :p
+Algorithms implemented
 1. KNN
 2. Decision Tree
 3. SVM
 4. Naive Bayes
 5. XGBOOST

-br
+The data was downloaded from NYC Taxi website, Jan - Dec 2016.

-The data was downloaded from NYC Taxi website, Jan - Dec 2016.br Accuracies obtained : p
+Accuracies obtained :
 1. KNN : 83.7
 2. Decision Tree : 98.9
 3. SVM : 99.5